lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 This way, client interfaces can know which images to pick, based on the container size in their interface.
 :::

-For our `profileImage` and `backgroundImage`, we will need to add the following informations:
+For our `profileImage` and `backgroundImage`, we will need to add the following information:

 - **`hash`**: use this **[keccak256 image hash generator](https://emn178.github.io/online-tools/keccak_256_checksum.html)**.
 - **`url`**: upload your images to the LUKSO IPFS Gateway.